Marine Carbon Monoxide Detector “End of Life Alarm”

 Carbon Monoxide is odorless, colorless, and tasteless.
 The only way to know if you or your guests are at risk is with a Carbon Monoxide Detector.
 Our products are designed to operate in extreme and harsh marine environments such as salt spray, humidity, and severe temperatures.
-Your home and RV detectors are not subject to the same standards as marine carbon monoxide detectors.
+Your home detectors are not subject to the same standards as marine carbon monoxide detectors.

 Approximately five years after activation, your Fireboy-Xintex Carbon Monoxide Detector will enter the EOL (End of Life) phase of its existence, beginning at 4 years and 11 months.